sj-p/vlast/README.md

 Configuration File
 ------------------
 This is a key-value file similar to .desktop files.
-Vlast looks for keys ApiKey & TimeFormat in group [Settings]
+Vlast looks for keys ApiKey, TimeFormat & ImageSize in group [Settings]

     ApiKey is where you declare your own API key. (defaults to internal key)

     TimeFormat is a strftime format string, to customise the way date/time is printed. (overriden by --time-format/-T; defaults to "%F %T")

+    ImageSize is the name of the image size for which to print image urls.
+        (overriden by --image-size/I; defaults to no urls)

 The default location for a configuration file is XDG_CONFIG_HOME/vlast.conf (which will usually be ~/.config/vlast.conf).
 Or you can specify a location